laurensgalarza/WindDown/README.md

 - **Scheduled Notifications**: Enable customizable push notifications to remind users when it's time to wind down, encouraging consistent sleep habits.
 Use alternating messages, possibly integrated with the insight message.

-- **App Store Deployment**: I'm exploring the possibility of polishing and publishing Wind Down on the App Store.
-I'd love to make it accessible to others seeking a peaceful end to their day.
+- **Upgrade UI**: I enjoy the current UI but I'd like to upgrade it to feel less primitive.